Skip to main content

 The big-name properties by category

-Category 1 — bargains (3,500–6,500 pts): Hyatt Place near US airports, regional Hyatt Houses in secondary markets, some Mexico/Caribbean off-strip properties.
-At 3,500 points off-peak, this is the best points-per-dollar redemption in the entire program.
+Category 1 — bargains (3,000–9,000 pts): Hyatt Place near US airports, regional Hyatt Houses in secondary markets, some Mexico/Caribbean off-strip properties.
+At 3,000 points Lowest, this is the best points-per-dollar redemption in the entire program.

-Category 8 — top of the chart (35,000–45,000 pts): Park Hyatt Maldives, Park Hyatt Niseko (ski season), Park Hyatt Milan, Park Hyatt Vienna, Alila Manggis, Park Hyatt St. Kitts.
-These are the headline redemptions — a single night can hit $2,400 cash.
+Category 8 — top of the chart (35,000–75,000 pts): Park Hyatt Maldives, Park Hyatt Niseko (ski season), Park Hyatt Milan, Park Hyatt Vienna, plus the May 2026 arrivals — Park Hyatt London River Thames (up from Cat 7) and Grand Hyatt Grand Cayman (a two-category jump from Cat 6, the largest of the update).
+A single night can hit $2,400 cash.

 How much are Hyatt points actually worth?

-The general rule: the higher the cash rate climbs above the standard rack rate, the more your points are worth.
+The general rule: the higher the cash rate climbs relative to the points tier, the more your points are worth.
 Holidays, peak season, and events are when you should burn — not when you should pay cash.
+For the highest-value cheap redemptions, see Hyatt sweet spots under 15K points.

 Free Night Awards — the killer feature